Xunnamius/test-utils/packages/test-mock-argv/README.md

 <!-- symbiote-template-region-end -->

-A generic testing utility that mocks process.argv
+A generic testing utility that mocks `process.argv`.

 <!-- symbiote-template-region-start 3 -->